redis/ioredis/README.md

 ### Reconnect on error

-Besides auto-reconnect when the connection is closed, ioredis supports reconnecting on the specified errors by the `reconnectOnError` option.
+Besides auto-reconnect when the connection is closed, ioredis supports reconnecting on certain Redis errors using the `reconnectOnError` option.
 Here's an example that will reconnect when receiving `READONLY` error:

 ```javascript
 const redis = new Redis({